shaloo/docs.arcana/docs/faq/faq-db.md

 ??? an-faq "Why do I need to specify Wallet Website Domain setting?"

       This is an optional setting for additional security.
-If specified, the {{config.extra.arcana.product_name}} subsystem uses this setting to restrict the {{config.extra.arcana.wallet_name}} from loading anywhere else other than the application website domain that a developer specifies. for restricted domains, the [frame-ancestor Content Security Policy (CSP)](https://developer.mozilla.org/en-US/docs/web/http/headers/content-security-policy#frame-ancestors) is used.
+If specified, the {{config.extra.arcana.sdk_name}} configuration subsystem uses this setting to restrict the {{config.extra.arcana.wallet_name}} from loading anywhere else other than the application website domain that a developer specifies. for restricted domains, the [frame-ancestor Content Security Policy (CSP)](https://developer.mozilla.org/en-US/docs/web/http/headers/content-security-policy#frame-ancestors) is used.

 ??? an-faq "Is there a way to control when, which position in the application window, and what kind of theme is used for displaying the {{config.extra.arcana.wallet_name}} in the apps' context?"